-6. CONTINGENT FEE (a) that it Except for full-time, bona fide employees working solely for the offeror, the offeror represents as part of its offer (mark one): ☐ has ☐ has not emplo eyed or retained any company or persons to solicit or obtain this contract, and (mark one): ☐ has ☐ has not paid o or agreed to pay any person or company employed or retained to solicit or obtain this contract any commission, percentage, brokerage, or other fee contingent upon or resulting from the award of this contract.
+6. CONTINGENT FEE

+(a) Except for full-time, bona fide employees working solely for the offeror, the offeror represents as part of its off that it (mark one): ☐ has ☑ has not employed or retained any company or persons to solicit or obtain this contract, and (mark one): ☐ has ☑ has not paid or agreed to pay any person or company employed or retained to solicit or obtain this contract any commission percentage, brokerage, or other fee contingent upon or resulting from the award of this contract.

-The offeror agrees to provide information relating to (a) above, when any item is answered affirmatively. (b)
+(b) The offeror agrees to provide information relating to (a) above, when any item is answered affirmatively.